Nebucatnetzer/network_inventory/README.md

 ## Documentation

 Currently there isn't a lot of documentation present.
-I try to document my thoughts, tasks and other related information in the [Notes file](./docs/notes.org).
+I try to document my thoughts and other related information in the [Notes file](./docs/notes.org).